 Long-term complications of athletic amenorrhoea

-The long-term complications of untreated athletic amenorrhoea include the following:
+The long-term complications of untreated athletic amenorrhoea include:

-- Reduced fertility – a woman is less likely to get pregnant if she does not menstruate regularly, but athletic amenorrhoea has no effect on long-term fertility once regular menstruation returns.
+- reduced fertility – women are less likely to get pregnant if they do not menstruate regularly, but athletic amenorrhoea has no effect on long-term fertility once regular menstruation returns

-- High levels of blood cholesterol – are caused by an oestrogen-related fall in the ratio of good cholesterol (high-density lipoprotein or HDL) to bad cholesterol (low-density lipoprotein or LDL).
+- high levels of blood – are caused by an oestrogen-related fall in the ratio of good cholesterol (high-density lipoprotein or HDL) to bad cholesterol (low-density lipoprotein or LDL)

 Diagnosis of athletic amenorrhoea